Betti Spectral Gluing: Gluing geometric bimodules

 \end{theorem}

-\begin{proof} We would like to compare sheaves on the diagram with, on the one hand, the category $\DCoh_{\Lambda_{-1}}(\cZ_{-1})$ and, on the other hand, the trace of the $\cA=\cH_{X, Y}$-bimodule $\DCoh(Z_X)$ as calculated via the bar construction relative to $\cB=\Perf(X)$.
+\begin{proof} We would like to compare sheaves on the diagram with, on the one hand, the category $\DCoh_{\Lambda_{-1}}(\cZ_{-1})$ and, on the other hand, the trace of the $\cA=\cH$-bimodule $\DCoh(Z_X)$ as calculated via the bar construction relative to $\cB=\Perf(X)$, following the general \v Cech - vs - bar format from the previous section.
+(We would like to emphasize that we work in the category of morphisms of stacks, not correspondences.)
 The face maps in the simplicial diagram $\cZ_\bullet$ are all proper and quasi-smooth maps, being base changes of the proper and quasi-smooth map $\pi$.
 The degeneracy maps (given by relative diagonals) are likewise proper since $\pi$ is representable and separated.
 Let be the map to the absolute two-sided bar construction, and define to be the resulting support condition on $\cZ_\bullet$, so that we have a simplicial diagram of pairs $(\cZ_\bullet, \Lambda_\bullet)$.

 We now pass to categories using $(\DCoh_\Lambda, f_*)$, obtaining an augmented simplicial category

 By repeated application of Proposition~\ref{fiber product prop}, we have the identification

 on simplices compatibly with structure maps, and thus an identification of simplicial objects